Proton

 Cloud storage

 Another web-based method for sharing photos that has no trouble handling large numbers of pictures is cloud storage.
 Generally speaking, cloud storage is an online repository where you can keep all kinds of files, retrieving them as you see fit.
-Some providers even allow for automatic sync, meaning that files are uploaded as you go, allowing you to take a picture with your phone and have it uploaded automatically to the cloud.
+Some providers even allow for automatic sync, meaning that files are uploaded as you go.
+For example, with cloud storage provided by Proton, photos taken with your phone can be automatically uploaded to the cloud.

 Share photos with Proton Drive